jkleiber/Operating-Systems/project0/README.txt

 this link: https://www.utf8-chartable.de/unicode-utf8-table.pl?utf8=dec.
 I also referred Trey Sullivent to this link when talking about high-level project requirements.

+For my Makefile, I used the things I learned from Dr. Fagg during his in-class demonstration to set it up.

 I've used C on Linux a lot for work, so most of this was pretty familiar.
 I did need to look at the man pages for memset to remember the ordering of the